yiliyu1211/Cats_Dogs_Image_Classification/README.md

 Detailed descriptions and datasets (including training and testing) are here [link](https://www.kaggle.com/c/dogs-vs-cats/data)

-My code is provided.
-You can try to download my model through h5 format and try it on your own!
+My model is built through kaggle kernel and the code is provided.
+You can run it and download my model through h5 format, then try it on yourself!

 (Fun fact: In my model, human faces are classified to be more similar to dogs' ....)